kozusznik/test-java/README.md

 src/
 ├── main/
 │   └── java/
-│       └── com/
+│       └── kelvin/
-│           └── example/
+│           └── test_java/
-│               └── Main.java
+│               └── Application.java
 └── test/
     └── java/
-        └── com/
+        └── kelvin/
-            └── example/
+            └── test_java/
-                └── MainTest.java
+                └── ApplicationTest.java
 ```

-### `src/main/java/com/example/Main.java`
+### `src/main/java/kelvin/test_java/Application.java`

-The `Main.java` file contains the primary application logic and should include a `main` method, which acts as the application's entry point.
+The `Application.java` file contains the primary application logic and should include a `main` method, which acts as the application's entry point.

-### `src/test/java/com/example/MainTest.java`
+### `src/test/java/kelvin/test_java/ApplicationTest.java`

-The `MainTest.java` file houses the unit tests for the application.
-These tests ensure that the `main` method and any additional methods in `Main.java` are functioning as expected.
+The `ApplicationTest.java` file houses the unit tests for the application.
+These tests ensure that the `main` method and any additional methods in `Application.java` are functioning as expected.

 ## Usage

-To utilize this sample project, ensure that your Java code resides in the `Main.java` file and the corresponding tests are present in the `MainTest.java` file.
+To utilize this sample project, ensure that your Java code resides in the `Application.java` file and the corresponding tests are present in the `ApplicationTest.java` file.
 Follow the subsequent steps to submit the code to the Kelvin Evaluation System.

 ### Steps: